You can use (part of) the Electives to study abroad. Under certain conditions you can take courses abroad instead of a minor.

 If you have taken different courses than those previously approved by the Board of Examiners, you must put in a new request for approval through Osiris > Case.

-Translation to ECTS takes place on the basis of this conversion table and the information available on the transcript.
+Translation to EC takes place on the basis of this conversion table and the information available on the transcript.

-Please note that as of the academic year 2019 - 2020, grades from foreign universities are no longer translated to the Dutch scale (1-10).
+Please note that grades from foreign universities are not translated to the Dutch scale (1-10).
 Instead, they will be converted to the alphanumerical results Pass/Fail.

 Exemption may be granted on the basis of credits accumulated before you were registered at Utrecht University, or on the basis of relevant work experience.
 The Board of Examiners will always assess wether you have fullfilled the learning goals of a specific course or part of the programme, before granting an exemption.